Yogesh-K-Matkar/react_concept_react_app/README.md

         ```

-- Every JSX tag needs to be closed.
+- Every tag needs to be closed.
 You can use self-closing tags for elements that don't have children

     E.g.